mxmilkiib/geonkick/doc/Documentation.md

 ### Introduction

 Geonkick is a [free software](https://www.gnu.org/philosophy/free-sw.en.html) percussion synthesizer, currently available only for GNU/Linux.
-It can synthesize elements of percussion.
-The most basic examples are: kicks, snares, hit-hats, shakers, claps.
-Geonkick is released under The GNU General Public License version 3.
-Developed in C and C++ and uses CMake build system.
-Can be used as standalone and LV2 plugin.
+It can produce drum elements such as kicks, snares, hit-hats, shakers, claps.
+Geonkick is released under The GNU General Public License version 3, developed in C and C++ and uses the CMake build system.
+Geonkick can be used as standalone application or as an LV2 plugin.

 ### How it works

-Geonkick synthesizes the full percussion length in a buffer in the memory every time the user changes the controls or the envelopes.
-The generated percussion then is "moved" to a module that plays the percussion.
+Geonkick synthesizes the full percussion sample into a memory buffer every time a control or envelope is altered by the user.
+The generated percussion sound is then "moved" to a module that plays that sound.
 There is no synthesis happening when the user presses a key, i.e if no controls are changed Geonkick acts just like a sampler.

-There is also a list of synthesized percussion that make Geonkick to act like a percussion kit with key mappings.
-Percussion UI (main window) actually is like an "editor" for the selected percussion from the kit list.
+There is also a list of synthesized percussion that makes Geonkick act like a percussion kit with key mappings.
+The percussion UI (main window) is actually like an "editor" for the selected percussion from the kit list.

-Every percussion from the kit list is mono.
-The percussion can be redirected to audio output to one of 16 supported audio output channels.
-Thus, every channel is mono too.
-The user can redirect than a mono channel to two channels or more by means of hosts, audio basses or other ways, depending of the context of usage.
+Each percussion from the kit list is mono and can be redirected to one of 16 audio outputs.
+The user can redirect a mono channel to two channels or more by means of a mixer, DAW, or application featuring audio busses.

 ### Block diagram